 Can California Tenants Violate the Covenant of Quiet Enjoyment?

 A tenant can also violate the covenant of quiet enjoyment.
-For example, if they have a loud animal, play loud music, or cause substantial interference with other tenants, this would be considered a violation of Quiet Enjoyment.
+For example, if they have a loud animal, play loud music, this would be considered a violation of Quiet Enjoyment.

-In such cases, a landlord will have a right to address the situation, including evicting the tenant.
+In such cases, landlords have the right to address the situation, including evicting the tenant.

 Bottom Line: The Covenant of Quiet Enjoyment in California

-As a landlord, you have a slew of legal responsibilities under the California landlord-tenant act.
-The Implied Covenant of Quiet Enjoyment is one of them.
+Tenants have reasonable expectation or privacy and as a landlord, you have a slew of legal responsibilities under the California landlord-tenant act.
+The Covenant of Quiet Enjoyment is one of them.